jabamaus/jaba/README.md

 - Think about a 'configure' system.
 Eg could have a configure block eg for ruby jaba file it might be
 - Bring back boolean reader, eg if debug?
 - Consider whether arrays should be allowed to be set with single value.
 I'm thinking not again.
+- Add 'underlying type' to attribute types? eg file.dir/src_spec are strings.
+Use this for extra validation and also to sort using casecmp
+- resolve issues around sorting with mixed type elements
+- Add an init callback to definitions?

+cpp :a do
+  _init do
+     make_file('a')
+  end
+end

 configure do
   attr :extensions, type: :multichoice do